dell/csi-unity/test/scale-test/README.md

 Examples:

-To scale the statefulset to 3 resplicas and then re-scale it back to 0 replicas ./scaletest.sh -r 3 -t 10volumes -n test
+To scale the statefulset to 3 resplicas and then re-scale it back to 0 replicas:

+> ./scaletest.sh -r 3 -t 10volumes -n test

-To rescale the statefulset to 2 replicas sh rescaletest.sh -r 0 -t 10volumes -n test
+To rescale the statefulset to 2 replicas:

+> sh rescaletest.sh -r 0 -t 10volumes -n test